Web search

 AI-synthesized answers with citations via xAI web grounding.

-AI-synthesized answers with citations via Moonshot web search.
+AI-synthesized answers with citations via Moonshot web search; ungrounded chat fallbacks fail explicitly.

 Structured results with content extraction controls and domain filtering.